touhidurabir/eloquent-wherelike/README.md

 ## Inspiration

 The idea of this package comes from one of the [Freek's Blog Post](https://freek.dev/1182-searching-models-using-a-where-like-query-in-laravel).
-I had developed this macor which is a slightly different variation of what describe there and using it for years .
-So I have decided to release this as a package so that I don't have to copy paste same code again and again and also at the same time other can use this to save a little bit fo their time .
+I had developed this macro, which is a slightly different variation of what is described there and using it for years.
+So I have decided to release this as a package, so that I don't have to copy paste same code again and again and at the same time others can use this to save a little bit of their time.

 ## Installation